-These documents will give you insight into what current shareholders (aka residents) are complaining about, any pending projects the building might soon be undergoing and any money problems the co-op is facing.
+These documents will give you insight into what current shareholders (aka residents) are complaining about, any pending projects the building might soon be undergoing, and any money problems the co-op faces.

 It can also show if the board is hard to deal with or inept at executing their duties.
-Another sign the board is difficult is how many potential shareholders they reject during co-op board interviews.
-If the board turns down more than 10-20 percent, they’re likely difficult to deal with.
+Another sign the board is puzzling is how many potential shareholders they reject during co-op board interviews.
+If the board turns down more than 10-20 percent, they’re likely challenging to deal with.

-When reading the board minutes, see how frequently the board actually meet.
-If the board doesn’t meet on a monthly basis — or they don’t keep minutes at all, this can signal problems.
+When reading the board minutes, see how frequently the board actually meets.
+If the board doesn’t meet every month or doesn’t keep minutes at all, this can signal problems.

-Anyone who sits on a co-op board of directors is required to make decisions that are best for the shareholders at large.
-But sometimes, co-op board members might stand to make personal money from contracts or decisions made by the building, which is where things can get tricky.
+Anyone who sits on a co-op board of directors must make the best decisions for the shareholders at large.
+But sometimes, co-op board members might stand to make personal money from contracts or arrangements made by the building, which is where things can get tricky.

 The good thing about co-ops is that they have strict rules.
-But sometimes even the board doesn’t follow the rules.
-If the co-op breaks their own rules or fails its fiduciary duty, you may actually have a legal case against them.
+But sometimes, even the board doesn’t follow the rules.
+So if the co-op breaks its own rules or fails its fiduciary duty, you may have a legal case against them.

-Unfortunately, there’s no greater agency that regulates co-op boards.
-So, when things go wrong, it can often result in all-out verbal brawls during shareholder meetings or long, expensive legal fights.
+Unfortunately, no greater agency regulates co-op boards.
+So, when things go wrong, it can often result in all-out verbal brawls during shareholder meetings or lengthy, expensive legal fights.

-If you feel your co-op is poorly managed, the most influential, basic steps you can take is attending your annual shareholder meetings.
+If you feel your co-op is poorly managed, the most important, necessary steps you can take are attending your annual shareholder meetings.

 Come prepared with questions, take notes, and vote.
-If things are so bad, perhaps consider running for the board yourself.
-You may also want to wrangle and motivate some of your good neighbors to run for the board, as well.
+If things are so bad, perhaps consider running for the board.
+You may also want to dispute and motivate some of your good neighbors to run for the board, as well.

-If your problems with your co-op stem from rejections of attempts to sell, renovations proposed by the occupant, or renovations requested by the board and all aspects of living in close proximity to others, be sure to keep all documentation and try to settle amicably.
+If your co-op problems stem from rejections of attempts to sell, renovations proposed by the occupant, or renovations requested by the board and all aspects of living close to others, be sure to keep all documentation and try to settle amicably.
 If this is unsuccessful, the documentation will help you in a legal case.

-If you have that one toxic co-op board member who is making everyone miserable, either through unjust objections or causing fights during board members, it’s probably time to remove them.
+If you have that one toxic co-op board member who makes everyone miserable, either through unjust objections or causing fights among board members, it’s probably time to remove them.

 Before doing anything, check your co-op’s bylaws.
-The bylaws typically will have a few sections on co-op board member removal and how to handle.
-This will be your rule book and guide to handling this in your building.
+The bylaws typically will have a few sections on co-op board member removal and how to handle them.
+It will be your rule book and guide to dealing with this in your building.